codio/site/source/docs/deployment/create.html.markdown

 In the Deployment Targets dialog, you can:

-- list all defined deployment targets.
+- list all defined deployment targets
-- modify existing targets.
+- modify existing targets
-- create new targets.
+- create new targets

 ## Specifying the Source location
 Each target requires you to specify the **Source**.
 This allows you to specify which part of your project should be deployed.
 You have the following options: